jankrepl/mildlyoverfitted/github_adventures/product_quantization/README.md

 # Faiss 101
 The code for the short intro to FAISS can be found in `faiss_101_ipython.py`.
+Note that you can use `parse.py` to turn the raw fasttext embeddings into a numpy array.
+See `run_all.sh` for example usage.

 # Custom PQ implementation
 The custom PQ implementation can be found inside of `custom.py`.